Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 8 of 10

-8. Which of the following is an example of an adjective clause with a subject relative pronoun that modifies a plural subject?
+8. What is the purpose of an adjective clause with a subject relative pronoun?

 Question 8 of 10